-- Maintaining the level of net cash flows from operating activities being released in 2016/17 and later years budgets for capital works in a financially responsible manner; - Availability of significant Federal funding for upgrade of roads; - Projects not started or completed that were funded in the 2015/16 year being carried over to the 2016/17 year; and - The four years capital projects listed in Section 3.5, Budgeted Statement of Capital Works and the 15 year plan in Appendix A, Long Term Financial Plan are subject to annual review and refinement.
+- Maintaining the level of net cash flows from operating activities being released in 2016/17 and later years budgets for capital works in a financially responsible manner; - Availability of significant Federal funding for upgrade of roads; - Projects not started or completed that were funded in the 2015/16 year being carried over to the 2016/17 year; and - The four years capital projects listed in Appendix C, Budgeted Statement of Capital Works are subject to annual review and refinement.

-18 Appendix Nature of Information
+15. Appendix Nature of Information

-18.1 Overview to Appendices
+15.1 Overview to Appendices

-The following appendices include additional disclosures of information, which provide support for the analysis contained in sections 1 to 17 of this report.
+The following appendices include voluntary and statutory disclosures of information, which provide support for the analysis contained in sections 1 to 14 of this report.